This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Hike Rainbow Mountain

-This mountain isn’t quite as colorful as a rainbow but it is beautiful and cheap to visit.
+This mountain isn’t quite as colorful as a rainbow but it is pretty close!
+Plus, it’s beautiful and cheap to visit.
+Rainbow Mountain is often considered one of the best hikes in South America.

-Keep in mind that it is a 12km hike at over 5,000m above sea level.
-So, only take on Rainbow Mountain after being acclimatized for a few days in Cusco (and if you aren’t feeling up to the hike, bring an extra 80 soles to ride a horse.)
+Keep in mind that it is a 12 km/7.5 mile hike at over 5,000 meters/16.404 ft above sea level.
+So, only tackle Rainbow Mountain after being acclimatized for a few days in Cusco (and if you aren’t feeling up to the hike, bring an extra 80 soles to ride a horse.)

 3. Visit the Sacred Valley